khotta/color_echo/README.md

 # color_echo
 Decorate the command line output with ANSI escape sequence.
-This Library will extend the Kernel module's functions(#print, #puts, #p).
+String that is output by "print, puts, p" method is decorated.
-Required StringIO.
+It is also can to decorate only your specified words!

-Version: 0.6.0
+Version: 0.7.0
 Compliant Rubys Version: 1.9.3, 2.0.0, 2.1.0 (for Linux)
 License: MIT
 Gems repository: http://rubygems.org/gems/color_echo